dukelec/cdbus/Readme.md

 | FILTER_M0         |  0x1a   | RD/WR  | 0xff            | Multicast filter0                                    |
 | FILTER_M1         |  0x1b   | RD/WR  | 0xff            | Multicast filter1                                    |

-To write a register with more than 8 bits, write the high byte first and then the low byte.
+To write a register with more than 8 bits, first write the high byte followed by the low byte.
 The high byte can be omitted if it is 0.